sampolgar/ContentConnectorClassic/README.md

 Feel free to update that list to include your own images and folders.

 The 4 routes required are detailed in the article [here](https://support.templafy.com/hc/en-us/articles/4409277248273-How-to-build-a-Classic-Custom-Content-Connector-API-).
 I've included [sample cURL requests](https://github.com/sampolgar/ContentConnector#curl-requests) to mirror what Templafy sends to your connector.
-The responses below are what this project sends back to Templafy.

 1. POST https://example.com/oauth2/token
 2. GET https://example.com/folders